 Impetigo can spread to others.
-You can catch the infection if the fluid that oozes from the blisters touches an open area on your skin.
+You can catch the infection from someone who has it if the fluid that oozes from their skin blisters touches an open area on your skin.

 Symptoms of impetigo are:

-- One or many blisters filled with pus that are easy to pop.
+- One or many blisters that are filled with pus and easy to pop.
 In infants, the skin is reddish or raw-looking where a blister has broken.

 - Rash that may begin as a single spot, but spreads to other areas with scratching